oiwic/QOS-v0.1/README.md

 [**V0.0**](https://github.com/YulinWu/QOS-v0.0) Obsolete.

-[**V0.1**](https://github.com/YulinWu/QOS-v0.1) This repo, a prototype Quantum Operating System, it is currently the working version, will be replace by v1.0 in the future.
+[**V0.1**](https://github.com/YulinWu/QOS-v0.1) This repo, a prototype Quantum Operating System, it is currently the working version, will be replaced by v1.0 in the future.

 [**V1.0**](https://github.com/YulinWu/QOS) The future version, which will be able to operate superconducting quantum processors with thousands of qubits.
 Under development, code base not open sourced for now.